caranad/Bet-On-Miway/README.md

 # Bet On Miway

 Web application built with React that enables users to bet on which buses will be late at arriving at their stops.
 Uses MongoDB for database, Express/Node for server-side, and React for the front-end.
+Miway data was obtained via GTFS.

 # Status: WORK IN PROGRESS